zimmski/tavor/doc/format.md

 ## <a name="alternation"></a>Alternation

-Alternations are defined with the pipe character <code>|</code>.
-The following example defines that the token <code>START</code> can either hold 1, 2 or 3.
+Alternations are defined with the pipe character `|`.
+The following example defines that the token `START` can either hold 1, 2 or 3.

 ```tavor
 START = 1 | 2 | 3